Andrey Mordvichev: Military career

-Russo-Ukrainian War
+Russo-Ukrainian war

-He commanded the army during the Russian invasion of Ukraine, where Ukrainian sources falsely claimed he was killed in an 18 March airstrike on an airfield in Chornobaivka.
+He commanded the 8th Combined Arms Army during the Russian invasion of Ukraine, where Ukrainian sources falsely claimed he was killed in an 18 March airstrike on an airfield in Chornobaivka.
 This would have made him Russia's sixth general to be killed in the invasion and the most highly ranked casualty of the war up to that point.
 However, Mordvichev's claimed death was not confirmed by Russian sources, and on 28 March, Russian television broadcast images that showed Ramzan Kadyrov meeting Mordvichev in Mariupol.

-Mordvichev commanded Russian forces in the Siege of Mariupol (24.02.22 to 05.05.22).
-During that time. he ranked lieutenant general, and commanded units of the 8th Army of the Southern Military District.
+Mordvichev led Russian forces in the Siege of Mariupol, from February to May 2022, as a lieutenant general.
+During that time, he was reportedly injured and was away from the from the front line for several weeks.
 For his achievements here he was awarded the title Hero of the Russian Federation in 2024.
 Later in 2022, Mordvichev was named deputy commander of the Southern Military District.
 From 17 February 2023, he commanded Russia's Central Military District, having replaced the promoted Colonel-General Aleksandr Lapin due to the previous territorial losses during the 2022 Kharkiv counteroffensive.
 As of April 2023 he was commander of the Center Grouping of Forces in Ukraine.
 On September 7, Mordvichev was promoted to colonel general by a presidential decree.
 According to an interview he gave at the end of July 2023 with the state-run Russia-1 television channel, Mordvichev views the invasion of Ukraine as a mere "stepping stone" to further conflict with Eastern Europe.

-In February 2024, Mordvichev was congratulated by president Vladimir Putin for capturing Avdiivka as the Russian commander-in-charge of the Battle of Avdiivka (2023–2024).
+In February 2024, Mordvichev was congratulated by President Vladimir Putin for capturing Avdiivka as the Russian commander-in-charge of the Battle of Avdiivka.
+He led forces during the battle, starting from October 2023, which resulted in the front line being moved away from Donetsk.